LB presents the Full Story of a football genius who is best known by the Nickname; ‘El Niño Maravilla’

-In 2005, he was linked to Cobreloa football club thanks to Luis Astorga.
-Alexis never disappointed.
-He played his hearts outs which earned him respects from Chilean football lovers.
+In 2005, he was linked him to Cobreloa football club thanks to Luis Astorga.
+Alexis was never disappointed.
+He played his hearts outs which earned him respect from Chilean football lovers.

 His Rags to Riches story saw its green light when invited by manager Nelson Acosta to train with the Chile national team in 2005.

-He becoming the youngest-ever player to feature for his country.
+He became the youngest-ever player to feature for his country.